-UNT students, faculty, and staff may apply for membership to the We Mean Green Fund Committee when unfilled seats are available.
+UNT students, faculty, and staff may apply to join the We Mean Green Fund Committee when unfilled member seats are available.
 Applications typically open during the spring semester.
 Some seats are filled by appointment only.

 Committee Member Responsibilities